- Apply nowThe program starts once a year

 Your 3rd and final semester of your master degree.
 Here you devote your energy to your major project.
 You investigate a real-life issue related to embedded systems.
 Where?
 At an industrial company or research institute.

 During the graduation project, your skills in managing a project will be put to the test.
 Likewise with your skills in communicating, reporting and presenting.
 A HAN staff member and a supervisor from the company supports you throughout.

 Master of Science

 After 1.5 years of study you’ve earned your Master of Science in Engineering Systems.
 Congratulations!
+The program you've completed is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+That means you now have an internationally recognized degree.
 One journey has ended, but the next begins: your career working with embedded systems.